bohendo/my-clippings/highlights/a-philosophy-of-software-design.md

  - loc 1507 - This form of subdivision makes sense if there is a subtask that is cleanly separable from the rest of the original method, which means (a) someone reading the child method doesn’t need to know anything about the parent method and (b) someone reading the parent method doesn’t need to understand the implementation of the child method.
 Typically this means that the child method is relatively general-purpose: it could conceivably be used by other methods besides the parent.
 If you make a split of this form and then find yourself flipping back and forth between the parent and child to understand how they work together, that is a red flag (“Conjoined Methods”) indicating that the split was probably a bad idea.

- - loc 1529 - Flag: Conjoined Methods  It should be possible

  - loc 1529 - Red Flag: Conjoined Methods  It should be possible to understand each method independently.
 If you can’t understand the implementation of one method without also understanding the implementation of another, that’s a red flag.
 This red flag can occur in other contexts as well: if two pieces of code are physically separated, but each can only be understood by looking at the other, that is a red flag.

  - loc 1626 - The exceptions thrown by a class are part of its interface; classes with lots of exceptions have complex interfaces, and they are shallower than classes with fewer exceptions.